AdrienSourdilleTIL/RTE-project/README.md

 # RTE Energy Consumption Dashboard

+⚠️ Note: This project is no longer running, and the data is not being refreshed daily.
+As a result, the graph is not up to date.
+This is because the data was stored in a Snowflake trial account that has since expired.
+Nevertheless, this remains a good example of how such a data pipeline and visualization workflow can be implemented.

 This project showcases an automated pipeline that queries the RTE (Réseau de Transport d'Électricité) API to retrieve daily energy consumption data.
 The data is then stored in a Snowflake database and visualized as a line graph, which is updated daily.
 The entire process is automated using GitHub Actions.

 ## Key Features